 The selection of colors will be totally dependent on what type of audience you want to target.

 Choosing the best color that suits you:

 Every color generates a different emotion.
-You simply have to know, how colors can be put to good use.
-You can take reference from the websites that have same motive.
+You simply have to know how colors can be put to good use.
+You can take reference from the websites that have the same motive.
 You have likely looked at the sign-up page of Paypal and Facebook plenty of times.
-Ever wondered why both the websites feature blue color?
-It’s not a mere co-incidence, as per psychology blue color inspires trustworthiness.
+Ever wondered why both the websites feature the color blue?
+It’s not a mere coincidence, as per psychology, blue inspires trustworthiness.

 Brightness and Contrast

-Brightness plays a vital role in the triumph of your website.
+Brightness plays a vital role in the success of your website.
 A general fact states that men prefer bright colors while women are keen of soft colors.
 Contrast is another important factor that affects the website’s readability.
-No one loves struggling to read the content displayed in your website.
+No one loves struggling to read the content displayed on your website.
 Overlapping your website’s content in extremely dull or bright colors is a strict NO.

 Colors can create a very specific impression on your website.
-If a website’s color gives wrong impressions, it can result into gigantic bounce rates.
-Purple color represents feminism in most countries; while in Brazil it is associated with death.
-Therefore you need to focus on all the aspects of your customers to get the perfect color combination that suit your website and your customers fall in love with.
+If a website’s color gives the wrong impression, it can result into enormous bounce rates.
+The color purple represents feminism in most countries; while in Brazil it is associated with death.
+Therefore you need to focus on all the aspects to get the perfect color combination that suits your website and is appealing to your customers.